Destination The Nordics: Small, but “beautiful.”

 Big country customers will be reluctant to deal with you in English (unless that’s their native language) – “if you want to sell to us then you must speak our language.”
 In the Nordics, we do not expect any foreigners to speak our languages.
 We are curious and very open to new technology.
 We are used to being the underdogs and are not afraid of talking to strangers.

-If you have something of real value that is not already available in the market you can get through the first bootstrapping phase without having to establish a bridgehead first.
+If you have something of genuine value that is not already available in the market you can get through the first bootstrapping phase without having to establish a bridgehead first.
 Customers in the Nordics do not expect companies to invest in local subsidiaries before they have their first customers.
 If you are a niche provider Nordic customers will even accept to be served from an office abroad.
 We do recognize the law of gravity and accept that our vendors must make a profit to continue providing us with good service.

 “What you know” is more important than “who you know.”